Professor Christopher Tucci tells us why prioritising digital transformation may be a matter of survival for all businesses

-Twenty years ago, most companies were doing “absolutely nothing” to digitalise, Christopher says, and he believes that for many businesses this remains the case.
+Twenty years ago, most companies were doing “absolutely nothing” to digitalise, Professor Tucci says, and he believes that for many businesses this remains the case.

 “My sense is companies are almost paralysed because there’s so much happening right now,” he says.
 “They definitely feel they want to do something, but they don’t know where to start.”

 “People talk a lot about big data for example, and everyone wants to have a big data strategy, but how many companies are really doing anything with their data?
 How many companies even have access to their data?”

 The first step for many businesses, he points out, is liberating these data so they are able to use them in their strategy.